jrussell25/CS205-ADMM/README.md

 We used a hybrid multi-node multi-core computing with lazy computing for this distributed ADMM application.

-### OpenMPI
+### Intel MPI

-We used [OpenMPI](https://www.open-mpi.org/faq/?category=mpi-apps) for c++ to launch parallel nodes, each of which corresponds to a piece of training data partition.
-We use
+We used the [Intel MPI library](https://software.intel.com/content/www/us/en/develop/tools/mpi-library.html) for c++ to launch parallel nodes, each of which corresponds to a piece of training data partition.

 ### Xtensor